-- Sweet Balsamic vinaigrette - 1 tbsp Dijon mustard, 1 tbsp honey, 2 tbsp balsamic vinegar, 6 tbsp grape seed or EV olive oil, S & P to taste
+Sweet Balsamic vinaigrette - 1 tsp Dijon mustard, 1 tbsp honey, 2 tbsp balsamic vinegar, 6 tbsp grape seed or EV olive oil, S & P to taste

-- Caesar vinaigrette (no anchovies) - 1 tbsp Dijon mustard, 1 tbsp Worcestershire, 2 crushed garlic cloves, 2 tbsp wine vinegar, 6 tbsp EV olive oil, S & P to taste
+Caesar vinaigrette (no anchovies) - 1 tsp Dijon mustard, 1 tbsp Worcestershire, 2 crushed garlic cloves, 2 tbsp wine vinegar, 6 tbsp EV olive oil, S & P to taste

-- Chile Lime vinaigrette - 1 crushed garlic clove, 1/2 tbsp chile powder (ancho, pasilla or typical chili powder), 2 tbsp lime juice, 1 tsp honey, 6 tbsp grape seed oil (If using EVOO for this one only use 4 tbsp), S & P to taste
+Chile Lime vinaigrette - 1 crushed garlic clove, 1/2 tbsp chile powder (ancho, pasilla or typical chili powder), 2 tbsp lime juice, 1 tsp honey, 6 tbsp light olive oil or avocado oil (If using EVOO for this one only use 4 tbsp), S & P to taste

-- Vietnamese vinaigrette - 2 tbsp lime juice, 2 tbsp soy or tamari sauce, 1 tbsp honey or maple syrup, 1 tbsp chili garlic paste or 1 tsp red pepper flakes, 2 tbsp sesame oil, 4 tbsp grape seed oil, S & P to taste
+Vietnamese vinaigrette - 2 tbsp lime juice, 2 tbsp soy or tamari sauce, 1 tbsp honey or maple syrup, 1 tbsp chili garlic paste or 1 tsp red pepper flakes, 2 tbsp sesame oil, 4 tbsp light olive oil or avocado oil, S & P to taste